 How to Protect Your Pipes from Tree Roots

-Roots thrive in the moist, nutrient and oxygen rich environment that is found within these pipes.
-When a root finds a crack or leak within a pipe, it will grow into it and obstruct the flow of waste.
-This can quickly cause a drain blockage and irreparable damage to pipes.
-In the case of sewer leaks, it can also pose unsanitary health risks to you and your loved ones.
+Invasive tree roots, or any tree roots for that matter, thrive in the moist, nutrient and oxygen-rich environment that these pipes offer.
+When a tree’s root system finds a crack or leak within a pipe, it will grow into it and obstruct the flow of waste.
+This can quickly cause a drain blockage and irreparable invasive root damage to sewer pipes.
+In the case of sewer leaks, it can also pose unsanitary health hazard risks to you and your loved ones.

-So, is there any way to avoid this?
+So, is there any way to avoid invasive roots?
 Yes!
-The good news is that a few precautionary measures can be employed to ensure you don’t find yourself in the middle of a costly pipe replacement and we explore them below.
+The good news is that you can employ a few precautionary measures to ensure you don’t find yourself in the middle of a costly pipe replacement and we explore them below.

 Determine Where Pipelines are Located

-Prevention is always better than a cure.
-Ensuring trees remain around three meters away from your pipelines can save you a big headache in the future.
-If you are unsure of where your pipes are located, Metropolitan Plumbing can conduct a camera inspection to advise you where they are located.
+Like many situations, prevention is always better than cure when it comes to invasive tree roots.
+You can save yourself a major future headache now by ensuring you plant any trees and invasive plants at least three meters away from your pipelines.
+If you are unsure of the precise location of your pipes and water lines, Metropolitan Plumbing can conduct a camera inspection to advise you where they are located.
 Once we have mapped this out, you can plant or relocate trees accordingly.

 Tactically Plant Trees and Shrubs

 Along with planting trees in suitable locations, you’ll also need to consider what type of trees are planted.
 Research into which are not suitable for planting near pipes can go a long way in ensuring your pipe’s safety.
 Species that are fast-growing with strong root systems should be avoided.
 Tree species to avoid planting typically include: